hemisemidemipresent/btd6-modding-tutorial/README.md

 [BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here

-[Inferno Server](https://discord.gg/cqRqrvjv68) : Where Tewtiy gets his mods (note that most of them aren't public)
+[1330 Studios](https://discord.gg/cqRqrvjv68) : Most public mods are here too.
+Tewtiy also gets his mods from here (note that some of them aren't public, especially older ones)

 Avoid using Nexus mods as the vast majority of them are outdated/stolen.